Subsubleading soft graviton symmetry and MHV graviton scattering amplitudes: Introduction

-At first we show that new null states involving subsubleading current algebra descendants appear as a result of consistency between the OPE of two graviton primaries in the MHV sector and the subsubleading soft graviton theorem.
-These new null states can also be determined by applying the global subsubleading symmetry to the supertranslation and $\overline{SL(2,\mathbb C)}$ current algebra null states \cite{Banerjee:2020zlg} which already appear in the MHV sector.
+In \cite{Banerjee:2020zlg}, null states involving $\overline{SL(2,\mathbb C)}$ current algebra and supertranslation descendants were found in the MHV sector.
+A brief review of the implications of these null states for MHV amplitudes is presented in Section \ref{review}.
+In this paper we show that new null states involving subsubleading current algebra descendants appear as a result of consistency between the OPE of two graviton primaries in the MHV sector and the subsubleading soft graviton theorem.
+These new null states can also be determined by applying the global subsubleading symmetry to the above mentioned supertranslation and $\overline{SL(2,\mathbb C)}$ current algebra null states \cite{Banerjee:2020zlg} which appear in the MHV sector.
 So, the new null states involving subsubleading current algebra descendants do not carry any additional information.
-We also show that the OPE itself is invariant under the subsubleading current algebra symmetry, as expected.
-Let us now move to the technical details.
+We also show that the OPE itself, including descendant contributions, is invariant under the subsubleading current algebra symmetry, as expected.

+Recently in \cite{Guevara:2021abz}, the algebra of an infinite tower of conformal soft currents has been derived.
+There it was noted that the additional tower of currents beyond the ones associated to the leading, subleading and subsubleading soft graviton theorems do not yield any further constraints on the S-matrix.
+We would like to emphasise however that in our case of interest, it is sufficient to consider the constraints due to the supertranslation and $\overline{SL(2,\mathbb C)}$ current algebra symmetries, which arise from the leading and subleading soft graviton theorems respectively, for determining tree-level MHV graviton amplitudes in Einstein gravity.